-In 2024 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source of contamination with low susceptibility level near our wells.
+In 2024 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.